 The parish has always been blessed with families and children, with older members and with many who for reasons of employment come and go.
 There are talented and enthusiastic teachers, musicians, bakers and cooks.
 We are blessed with lay leaders who choose fraternal respect over votes as the means of resolving issues.
 We believe that the basis of our harmony is the insistence on the priority of our gathering at the Mystical Table, the heart of the Eucharistic life.

 Five pastors have served the parish: Frs George Timko, Pitirim Stehnach, Thomas Hopko, since 1978, Fr Alexis Vinogradov, with Fr Michael Plekon attached since 1996 and Fr.
 Stephen Evanina served as rector from 2015 to 2019.
 Fr.
 Eric G. Tosi took over as rector in July 2019.
-Over the last almost forty years, the parish became a regular site of internship for seminarians, with over twenty having served over the years.
+Over the last almost fifty years, the parish became a regular site of internship for seminarians, with over twenty having served over the years.